TB Assessment Form for Employment

 5. Individuals providing health care services to positive patients, employees working in high-risk environments for TB, etc.

-6. Individuals who have weaker Immune systems.
-This group may include young children, the elderly, or people having any disease that leads to low or weak body immunity e.g., Diabetes Mellitus, any malignancy, transplant patients on immunosuppressants, etc.
+6. Individuals who have weaker immune systems.
+This group may include young children, the elderly, or people with any disease that leads to low or weak body immunity, e.g., Diabetes Mellitus, any malignancy, transplant patients on immunosuppressants, etc.

 Specific Communities and TB

-Tb is one of those medical conditions that are not easily diagnosed, treated, or can be prevented.
-Although it is a fact that anyone can get a TB infection still it mostly affects different populations disproportionately.
-Individuals who are serving high-risk communities for TB like, Clinicians, health care providers/agencies, and workers play an important role in eliminating the disease being themselves at high risk all the time.
+TB is one of those medical conditions that is not easily diagnosed, treated, or prevented.
+Although it is a fact that anyone can get a TB infection, it mostly affects different populations disproportionately.
+Individuals who are serving high-risk communities for TB, like clinicians, health care providers and agencies, and workers, play an important role in eliminating the disease, putting themselves at high risk all the time.

 Tb Assessment for employees

-Screening or assessment of Employees for Tb is now considered necessary not only in high-risk environments but also in other communities as well because we already know that the disease transmission is higher in congested environments and spreads easily.
+Screening or assessment of employees for TB is now considered necessary not only in high-risk environments but also in other communities because we already know that disease transmission is higher in congested environments and spreads easily.

-Assessment of employees before or after the job is done differently in different environments, as it can either be done by performing a screening test for Tb, history/Clinically based data, simply filling the forms asking basic questions, etc. Annual screening is not usually done until some specific conditions are associated with workers.
+Assessment of employees before or after the job is done differently in different environments, as it can either be done by performing a screening test for TB, collecting historical or clinically based data, simply filling the forms asking basic questions, etc. Annual screening is not usually done until some specific conditions are associated with workers.

 Test Forms for Tb

-This is the most basic tool that can be used to identify the high-risk cases for Tb among workers.
-These forms are designed especially to ask for direct information that may include their residential area if having high rates of transmission, any medical issue leading to compromised immunity, close contact with the Tb disease personnel, etc. Such forms are available with different checklists at different levels, but the basic concept is to screen the employees for TB.
+This is the most basic tool that can be used to identify high-risk cases of TB among workers.
+These forms are designed especially to ask for direct information that may include their residential area if it has high rates of transmission, any medical issue leading to compromised immunity, close contact with TB disease personnel, etc. Such forms are available with different checklists at different levels, but the basic concept is to screen the employees for TB.

 Significance

-TB assessment forms irrespective of the modalities they include are quite helpful in keeping a check on the spread of the disease in employees.
-They are helpful for surveillance as well, as we know surveillance of any health factor starts with basic questing regarding the history and clinical data.
+TB assessment forms, irrespective of the modalities they include, are quite helpful in keeping a check on the spread of the disease among employees.
+They are helpful for surveillance as well, as we know that surveillance of any health factor starts with basic research regarding the history and clinical data.

 You may also like...